appc/spec/README.md

 ## What is the promise of the App Container Spec?

-By explicitly defining - separate of any particular implementation - how an app is packaged into an image, downloaded over a network, and executed as a container, we hope to enable a community of engineers to build tooling around the fundamental building block of a container.
+By explicitly defining - separate of any particular implementation - how an app is packaged into an App Container Image (ACI), downloaded over a network, and executed as a container, we hope to enable a community of engineers to build tooling around the fundamental building block of a container.
 Some examples of build systems and tools that have been built so far include:

 - [goaci](https://github.com/appc/goaci) - ACI builder for Go projects